-Lisa Goldberg, Executive Director
+Bryan Bierman, Executive Director

 Nancy Isaacs, Director of Early Childhood Education

-I am beyond thrilled to take on the role of Director of Temple Israel’s Early Childhood Center.
-I have been the Director of an early childhood program for the past 20 years and couldn’t imagine doing anything else in my career.
-The curiosity, wonder, and enthusiasm young children bring to each day inspires me to bring my best to them and to their teachers.
+Nancy Isaacs has been the Director of Early Childhood at Temple Israel since 2016.
+Prior to her time at Temple Israel, she held the same role at a program in Westchester County, NY.
+Her entire career in education has been in Jewish Early Childhood Programs and she couldn’t imagine professionally doing anything else.
+“The curiosity, wonder, and enthusiasm young children bring to each day inspires me to bring my best to them and to their teachers.
 I believe the relationships we build as a community are integral to establishing a lifetime love of learning.
-I look forward to getting to know each child and their family as we embark on this journey together.
+Each year, I look forward to getting to know each child and their family as we embark on this journey together.”

-Orly Mendelson, Director of Education
+Sarah Moody, Director of Experiential Education